Kossit73/PharmaFinancial/README.md

 - Scenario, sensitivity, and Monte Carlo simulation tooling.
 - Break-even and payback analytics.
 - Streamlit web application delivering dashboards and statements, complemented by a CLI that exports schedules to CSV files.
+- Integrated machine-learning forecasts and optional generative AI summaries with configurable providers and API keys.

 ## Getting Started